1996 FIA 2-Litre World Rally Cup

 The 1996 FIA 2-Litre World Rally Cup was the fourth season of the FIA 2-Litre World Rally Cup, an auto racing championship recognized by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.
+Peugeot entered as the defending Champion.
+The Driver's Title went to Jesús Puras as the Manufacturers' Championship was taken by SEAT.